 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Numerous health benefits come from being physically active.
-These health benefits include a lower risk of chronic diseases such as diabetes, heart disease and stroke, some cancers, and depression.
-Other benefits include overall mood and cognition.
+Numerous health benefits come from being physically active including: a lower risk of chronic diseases such as diabetes, heart disease and stroke, some cancers, depression, improved mood and cognition, and better grades for children in school.

-The DNPA’s current main focus comes through a partnership with the CDC and its State Public Health Actions to Prevent and Control Diabetes, Heart Disease, Obesity and Associated Risk Factors and Promote School Health cooperative agreement.
+Currently, the DNPA is partnering with the CDC through the State Public Health Actions to Prevent and Control Diabetes, Heart Disease, Obesity and Associated Risk Factors and Promote School Health cooperative agreement.
 Through this agreement, the DNPA is working to increase physical activity in communities, worksites, early care and education (ECE) settings, and schools.
 Environmental approaches strive to make healthy behaviors easier and more convenient for Americans.

 Indiana Complete Streets Map – Updated April 2014